 Boosting Fertility When Testosterone Levels Are Low

 If you have low testosterone, one way to improve sperm count is with gonadotropin injections.
 This stimulates the production of sperm.
-It may be considered as a way to increase a man's fertility when he and his partner are having trouble conceiving a child.
+It may be considered as a way to increase men's fertility when they and their partner are having trouble conceiving a child.

 Mezitis says it's standard practice to check a man's sperm count when a couple has difficulty getting pregnant.
 If his sperm count is low, the next step is to measure his testosterone.